 Introducing your pets to your baby

 100kg+ of dog and a newborn baby.
 Sounds like a tricky combination, doesn’t it?
 Well, we’re here to tell you that, with a little planning and a bit of patience, it can work.
-PetRescue team member, Laura, has done the drill with two (horse-sized) dogs and two babies.
-She has successfully helped her dogs, Indie and Woosha boop snoots with her two boys, Chase and Austen.
+PetRescue team member, Laura, has done the drill with two (horse-sized) dogs and three babies.
+She has successfully helped her dogs, Indi and Woosha boop snoots with her three kids, Chase, Austen and Ella.

 In her own words, Laura shares the best advice she followed and the journey she took to prepare for her first baby's arrival.

 Knowing that a seriously life-changing event was about to happen, not only for us but for our two rescue dogs Woosha and Indi, my husband and I were keen to start preparing our dogs for our new arrival during my pregnancy.